wcfrobert/wcfrobert.github.io/_posts/2025-06-20-punching-shear.md

 $$x_c = \frac{\sum xA}{\sum A} \mbox{ and } y_c = \frac{\sum yA}{\sum A}$$

-Please note the shear section centroid does NOT always coincide with the column centroid - more on this in part 2.
-Furthermore, unbalanced moment is typically not symmetrical where both positive and negative values are possible; therefore, shear stresses due to $$M_{sc}$$ is not always additive with shear stress due to gravity load.
-All of this is to say: the fiber furthest away from the neutral axis is NOT necessarily the governing fiber, you should check both ends.
+Please note the neutral axis doesn't necessarily coincide with the column centroid - more on this in part 2.
+Furthermore, shear stresses due to $$M_{sc}$$ usually acts in one direction only.
+Be careful and track signs (+ or -).
+The fiber furthest away from the neutral axis is NOT necessarily the governing fiber, you should check shear stresses at both ends.
+The governing fiber is usually the one where shear stresses due to gravity and unbalanced moment are additive.